 Relevant education and qualifications can reinforce your claim as a business.
-If you are an amateur author setting out to write a book of non-fiction, you are more likely to qualify if you can point to a degree or experience in the field, for example.
-If you are eligible to join a trade or professional association, such as a writers guild, or receive public assistance for your activities, such as farming subsidies, this can improve your case as well.
+For example, if you’re an amateur author setting out to write a book of nonfiction, you’re more likely to qualify if you can point to a degree or experience in the field.
+Your membership in a trade or professional association (such as a writers guild), or evidence that you receive public assistance for your activities (such as farming subsidies), can improve your chances of passing the CRA’s profit test as well.

-Of course, the clearest way you can pass this test is to actually produce a profit.
-Even if your business is not yet profitable, you can demonstrate your expectation of profit by investing in your business through purchasing equipment, land, facilities, and other capital.
-For artists and writers, you can demonstrate your expectation of profit through publicly promoting, publishing, and exhibiting your work.
+The clearest way you can pass the test is to actually produce a profit.
+A profit and loss statement can help show the amount of profit you earn.
+If your business is not yet profitable, you can demonstrate your expectation of profit by investing in your business such as purchasing equipment, land, facilities, and other assets.
+For artists and writers, it’s a good idea to show the expectation of profit through publicly promoting, publishing, and exhibiting your work.
 It also helps if you secure representation through an agent or a publisher.

-Beyond how you operate and invest in your business, there are other ways you can improve your odds with the CRA profit test:
+Beyond how you operate and invest in your business, there are other ways you can improve your odds with the CRA’s profit test:

 - Create a business plan that clearly details your efforts to turn a profit.